tbates/tbates.github.io/_posts/2020-11-20-advanced-Power-of-the-(mx)-Path.markdown

 umxPath(var   = latents, fixedAt = 1),
 ```

-For comparison, see how you would do that using mxModel and mxPath:
+For comparison, see how you would do that using `mxModel` and `mxPath`:

 ```splus
 data(myFADataRaw, package = "OpenMx")